BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/index.rst

 Core at New York University Abu Dhabi (NYUAD).
 She earned her Ph.D. from Institut Pasteur Korea, where she characterized a reporter mouse model for neuroinflammation using in vivo optical imaging.
 Her research focuses on neuroscience and optical imaging, with particular emphasis on the application of advanced imaging modalities to study brain function in preclinical models.
-Dr. Boitet also holds a Doctor of Veterinary Medicine (DVM) degree from VetAgro Sup in Lyon, France, where she characterized the naturally occurring L120Q mutation in the rVKORC1 protein in wild rats, a mutation linked to resistance against antivitamin K compounds.
+Dr. Boitet also holds a Doctor of Veterinary Medicine (DVM) degree from VetAgro Sup in Lyon.
 At NYUAD, she actively collaborates with researchers to integrate non-invasive imaging strategies into preclinical research studies.
 `maylis.boitet@nyu.edu <mailto:maylis.boitet@nyu.edu>`_

 Location